raederan/apiminio/docs/index.md

 This project is licensed under the terms of the Apache License 2.0.

-Das verwendete Banner apiminio_banner.svg basiert auf einem Bild, das mit Hilfe von Microsoft Copilot generiert und anschließend von Author individuell angepasst wurde.

-The [banner file](https://raw.githubusercontent.com/raederan/apiminio/018c35c90a1cc772611bc2ca17dc926832e3612b/img/apiminio_banner.svg) is based on an original png generated using Microsoft Copilot and subsequently modified further as svg by the initial author of this repository.
+The [banner file](./img/apiminio_banner.svg) is based on an original png generated using Microsoft Copilot and subsequently modified further as svg by the initial author of this repository.

 ## 🦥 Authors